 Tobias B. D. Wiggins is an academic, educator, visual artist, and social justice advocate in Toronto, Ontario.
 A Ph.D. candidate in the department of Gender, Feminist, & Women’s Studies at York University, his dissertation investigates transgender mental health, psychoanalytic theories of perversion, and clinical transphobia.
 This research aims to address the continued psychiatric pathologization of trans people, and to broadly support the efficacy of trans-competent mental health care.
 At York, Wiggins teaches and writes on topics relating to sex, sexuality, gender, race and racism, dis/ability, and colonization.
 He is actively involved in the propagation of lively scholarly communities, regularly attending conferences both locally and internationally.
 He has sat on the board of directors of the Sex Salon at University of Toronto and co-directed the inaugural 2017 Summer Institute for Sexuality Studies on the theme of “Perversion at the Crossroads of Critical Race Studies, Psychoanalysis, and Queer Theory.”

-Wiggins is an advocate for accessible, community-based, anti-oppressive mental health.
-He currently runs several support groups for trans men at the Sherbourne Health Centre, and volunteers as a lead operator at the Trans Lifeline.
+Wiggins is an advocate for accessible and anti-oppressive community mental health.
+He currently runs several support groups for trans men at the Sherbourne Health Centre, and was a long-time volunteer as a lead operator at the Trans Lifeline.
 Also a visual artist, Wiggins has produced both experimental and documentary works on various topics, including queer sex, cultural appropriation, anti-poverty activism, and food sovereignty.

 For more detailed information on his academic, freelancing, community support, and visual artwork, explore the various links on this website or contact him directly at email@example.com.
 Wiggins is currently available to give lectures, run workshops, and offer consultations.